 Confusingly, there are five versions, all made from a single recording, in stereo, mono, played at different speeds, with different fade-outs, and percussion and strings sounds at varying volume.
 The percussion is a little off-putting actually, when too high, as it sounds like a CD track that’s stuttering.
 The mono single version has it all about right, though.

 The Bee Gees also recorded a video, which you can see above, featuring the group performing in a white room on a revolving platform.
 Simple but effective, unlike Barry’s all-in-one black blouse.

 Released just before Idea, but not included on the UK version of the album, I’ve Gotta Get a Message to You only spent a week at number 1 before Hey Jude took over.
-In the US, it became their first top ten hit.
-But things soon turned sour for the Bee Gees.
+In the US, it became their first top 10 hit.
+But things soon turned sour.
 Since 1967 they had been seen superstars, and potential rivals to The Beatles.
 As we know, however, the wilderness years beckoned.
 Melouney and Petersen wouId soon quit, and then Robin would briefly leave.
 It would be a full decade before they had another number 1 single.

 Written by: Barry, Robin & Maurice Gibb

 Accompaniment directed by: Bill Shepherd